massivebird/neocities-site/content/blog/you-should-learn-git.md

 Taking risks is the essence of self-improvement.
 Git will help you overcome the fear of failure and losing your valuable work.
 Git is a witness to your progress so that you can work looking forwards — never backwards.

+Read ["You should use GitHub"](@/blog/you-should-use-github.md) to learn about enhancing your Git skills by hosting your projects in the cloud (and much more).

 ## Getting started

 Git is available for all platforms, and can be used in the command line or through a graphical interface.
 You can download Git [here](https://git-scm.com/).